Venezuela Independence Day marked by rival rallies, UN rebuke

 Afiuni, who has been detained since 2009 expressed her “immense gratitude” to Bachelet on Twitter, saying her release, if it was finalised, would “be the end of nine years and seven months of persecution and torture.”

-But Maduro has withstood a US-led pressure campaign that includes sanctions on Venezuela’s crucial oil exports, and still enjoys support from Russia, China and Cuba.
+But Maduro has withstood a US-led pressure campaign that includes sanctions on Venezuela´s crucial oil exports, and still enjoys support from Russia, China and Cuba.—AFP

-CARACAS: Venezuela’s Independence Day was marked by rival rallies on Friday, led by opposition leader Juan Guaido and President Nicholas Maduro, who waged a war of words even as the UN warned of eroded rule of law in the country.
+CARACAS: Venezuela´s Independence Day was marked by rival rallies Friday, led by opposition leader Juan Guaido and President Nicholas Maduro, who waged a war of words even as the UN warned of eroded rule of law in the country.

-The country was observing the July 5 holiday celebrating its 1811 Declaration of Independence.

-Maduro, meanwhile, led a military parade down the Paseo de los Proceres, a boulevard honouring the country’s founders, and received a public display of support from the military’s top brass.
+Maduro, meanwhile, led a military parade down the Paseo de los Proceres, a boulevard honoring the country´s founders, and received a public display of support from the military´s top brass.

 “Count on the armed forces... we are not afraid to face the enemies of the country,” General Remigio Ceballos, commander of operational strategy, assured the president.